BepiColombo: Science during Mercury flybys

 During the first Mercury flyby in October 2021, the spacecraft captured its first images of the target planet using the M-CAM monitoring cameras on the Mercury Transfer Module.
 Some of the scientific instruments on both orbiters were also active during the flyby, exploring the magnetic and particle environment around Mercury and measuring the planet's gravity.

 During the second flyby in June 2022, the M-CAM cameras imaged, among other targets, the crater Heaney with a candidate volcano, an important target for the spacecraft's primary mission.
 This crater has been recently named after Seamus Heaney following a request from the M-CAM team.
 Some of the scientific instruments have been again active, measuring the magnetic, plasma, and particle environment around the spacecraft.

 During the third flyby in June 2023, the MPPE suite of instruments on Mio was used to map the magnetosphere of Mercury.
 Based on these data, scientists described various expected features of the magnetosphere, but also made new discoveries: 1) a low latitude layer containing particles with much broader energy range than ever observed on Mercury, 2) energetic hydrogen ions trapped at low latitude and near the equator, and 3) cold plasma ions of oxygen and sodium, as well as signatures of potassium, which were probably ejected from the planet's surface by micrometeorites or the solar wind.
+Mio's observations during this flyby also identified the chirping-like discrete whistler-mode emission waves previously observed in Earth's magnetosphere but so far unknown from Mercury.

 In May 2024, computers on BepiColombo (as well as on another ESA mission, Mars Express) reported a sharp increase in the number of memory errors, coinciding with a massive solar flare from the active region AR3664, at that time facing away from Earth.
 The event was also observed in detail by ESA's Solar Orbiter.

 During the fourth flyby in September 2024, the spacecraft had, for the first time, a clear view of Mercury's south pole.
 The M-CAM 2 and 3 cameras provided images of the polar region, as well as the Vivaldi crater and a crater newly named Stoddart after Margaret Olrog Stoddart following a request from the M-CAM team.
+The altitude of the flyby (165 km) was even lower than the expected final science orbit of MPO and it coincided with elevated fluxes of high-energy charged solar particles.
+Scientists used this opportunity to study how these particles interacted with molecules on the surface, using the SIXS instrument.

 During the fifth flyby in December 2024, using the MERTIS instrument, BepiColombo became the first spacecraft ever to observe Mercury in mid-infrared light.
 During the sixth and final Mercury flyby in January 2025, the M-CAM 1 camera imaged the permanently shadowed craters Prokofiev, Kandinsky, Tolkien, and Gordimer near the planet's north pole.